willcrawf/Cash-Cow/README.md

 * As a user, I want to be able to see my investments and how they are doing as well as graphs and profit/loss information.
 * As a user, I would want a savings tab that displays the balance of my savings account.
 * As a user, I want my budget information to be tied to only me and for other users to not be able to view them.
+* As a user, I want my budget information to be tied to only me and for other users to not be able to view them.

 ## Stretch Goals:
 * Add Investments (Stock, Bitcoin, etc)